Wenng-Foon/Hand-Recognition-Project/README.txt

 NUS dataset I & II
 https://www.ece.nus.edu.sg/stfpage/elepv/NUS-HandSet/

-- 2000+ Static hand images (low res of 160 x 120) of large background variety
+- 2000 Static hand images (low res of 160 x 120) of large background variety
+- 2000 empty background images
-- 750+ hand images with people in background
+- 750 hand images with people in background
-- easier to do
+- easier to do (only 100MB total)
-- test out resnet50
 - train a detector(using resnet10) with the 2000 empty background dataset
+- test out resnet50 for recognition

 IPN dataset